telepenin/vuepress-template/docs/email/README.md

 At the moment, it runs on the following distributions:

 * CentOS 7,8 with support of cPanel/WHM control panel.
 * CloudLinux OS 7,8 with support of cPanel/WHM control panel.
+* AlmaLinux 8 with support of cPanel/WHM control panel.

 Minimum system requirements for installation:
 * x64 | 512 Mb** | 20 Gb disk space ***